 Whenever we reach close to goals, it’s always recommended to shift the investment from risky avenues to safer options.
 In this post we talk about which is the best option to park your money if you investment horizon is less than 6 months.

-Options to Park Money for Very Short Term
+Where to Park Money for Very Short Term?

 1.Saving Bank Account – You can keep the money in savings bank account.
 The interest offered is 4% to 7% depending on bank to bank and the account balance.